-- Interviews with Senior Administrators: 20 senior administrators were individually consulted on a variety of topics; - World Café Workshops: The broader consultation with University stakeholders was based on the World Café approach.
-A total of 114 individuals representing academic staff, students, senior administrators, non-academic support staff, and local community members attended the World Café workshops; - Whiteboard Forums: Additional input from the student population at large was sought.
+- Whiteboard Forums: Additional input from the student population at large was sought.
 Six locations were selected around campus and each was outfitted with a whiteboard, a poster posing one of the six questions, and 'sticky' note pads for answers.
 The questions were added to the University's Facebook page; and - Open House: Presented planning options as a matter of public transparency and collecting informal feedback.
 This was an opportunity to communicate the planning process and iterative results back to the public.